firefly-cpp/NiaARM/README.md

 pip install niaarm
 ```

-To install NiaARM on Alpine Linux, please enable Testing repository and use:
+To install NiaARM on Alpine Linux, please enable Community repository and use:

 ```sh
 $ apk add py3-niaarm